Many Tears Ago: Background

-Before "Many Tears Ago","My Heart Has a Mind of Its Own" had become Francis' second consecutive A-side to top the Billboard Hot 100 reaching No. 1 on the chart dated 26 September 1960 and holding there the following week.
+Before "Many Tears Ago", "My Heart Has a Mind of Its Own" had become Francis' second consecutive A-side to top the Billboard Hot 100 reaching No. 1 on the chart dated 26 September 1960 and holding there the following week.
 The single also marked Francis' final appearance of the R&B charts at No. 11.

 Release and reception

 Following the success she would release "Many Tears Ago" as a seven inch single in October 1960 under MGM Records.
 It was backed by a Neapolitan song, "Senza Mama (With No One)" on the B-side, which was later included in her More Italian Favorites album, released a month later.
 Francis would highlight the single in her appearance at the Copacabana, for her live album Connie Francis at the Copa.

-Cashbox reviewed the single in November and said that her "waxing" of the song will keep her high in the charts and noted that "...tune is an up beat weeper with a 'Singing The Blues' flavor, which the lark shuffles thru in her coin-catching style", also calling the B-side a "...beautiful Neapolitan affair".
+Cashbox magazine reviewed the single in November and said that her "waxing" of the song will keep her high in the charts and noted that "...tune is an up beat weeper with a 'Singing The Blues' flavor, which the lark shuffles thru in her coin-catching style", also calling the B-side a "...beautiful Neapolitan affair".

 Chart performance

 "Many Tears Ago" reached No. 7 on the Billboard Hot 100, No. 9 on the Cashbox Top 100 Singles, and peaked at No. 6 on the Record World (then called Music Vendor) singles chart.
-Outside of America the single sold well, reaching No. 6 in Canada, and peaking at No. 12 on the UK Singles Chart in 1960.
+Outside of America the single sold well, reaching No. 6 in Canada, and peaking at No. 12 on the UK Record Retailer Singles Chart in early 1961.
 In Australia the single reached No. 18.

-The single's B-side, "Senza Mama (With No One)", reached No. 87 on the Billboard Hot 100 and No. 95 on the Record World singles chart.
+The single's B-side, "Senza Mama (With No One)", reached No. 87 on the Billboard Hot 100 and No. 95 on the Record World (then called Music Vendor) singles chart.